i-am-mike-davis/ollama-admin-ui/README.md

 ![Library Screenshot](./pics/library.png)
 > DISCLAIMER: I am not affiliated with the [Ollama](https://ollama.com) project.
 I made this for fun.

+> DISCLAIMER: ollama-admin-ui provides no authentication mechanisms and makes no guarantees about security.
+You probably shouldn't use it in production.

 ollama-admin-ui is a web application that makes it easy to administer your local ollama docker installation.

 Specifically, ollama-admin-ui makes it easy to...